 I have briefly mentioned online translation jobs in the past, particularly in my best entry level work from home jobs and 100+ ways to make money without a job posts, but I wanted to dive in deep and talk about the many companies that may want to hire you today.
 I will talk about what they are looking for, how to apply as well as what you may get paid.

-If you know another language and you’re looking for some extra cash, then you may want to consider one of the many freelancing translating jobs I’m about to mention below.
+If you know another language, whether it be Japanese, French, German or Spanish, and you’re looking for some extra cash, then you may want to consider one of the many freelancing translating jobs I’m about to mention below.

 What Kind of Skills Do I Need?